 Wall of Hope

-The Wall of Hope was created in October 2013 to bring inspiring images of hope to all who come to the Community Cancer Center.
+The Wall of Hope was created in October 2013 to bring inspiring images of hope to all who come to the Carle Cancer Institute Normal.
 The artworks for this wall were designed by patients, family members, caregivers and staff to depict their experience of hope in the midst of cancer.
 Two large paintings were created and donated by artist Michael Dubina.
 The Wall of Hope was made possible with the generous support from the Illinois Prairie Community Foundation with the assistance from many volunteers, including students and faculty of Illinois State University and artists of the Bloomington-Normal community.

 Interested in purchasing a book featuring paintings from the Wall of Hope?